 Consider focusing particular videoconferences on different themes, with some being work-related and others with a significant recreational focus.
-For example, you could assign each employee a meeting to discuss the toughest customer of the year.
+For example, you could assign each employee a meeting to discuss the most challenging customer of the year.
 From the recreational standpoint, you and your team could take turns sharing your own movie review with the group.
 You might want to schedule videoconferences to follow a roundtable format, where team members interactively discuss particular topics.
-Choose a videoconferencing platform offering multiple-participant capability and take advantage of it.

-- RingCentral is another videoconferencing platform that is available to users in Canada.
+RingCentral is another videoconferencing platform that is available to users in Canada.
+The platform allows for team messaging and videoconferencing for easy communications about work and personal life.
+It also works as a cloud phone system for your business.
 RingCentral is available as an app for use with a smartphone.

 Cisco WebEx is also available in Canada.
 The free option lets you hold a meeting with two people.
 Paid plans boost your capability to collaborate with more than two people.
 You can also hold events, host webinars, provide remote support for customers or employees, and create online training with WebEx.
 Although WebEx has a number of desirable features, it does not offer cloud storage.

 You don’t always need to videoconference to collaborate and build rapport with remote employees.
 Online collaboration tools let you share work-related details and off-topic subject matter on a daily basis.
 Slack is a good example of an online messaging tool that allows for secure interactions between employees.
 You can set up different channels in Slack based on different projects or topics.
 This feature makes it easy to create a virtual water cooler with a channel dedicated to fun, personal, or funny topics not related to work.

 Another option is Yammer, which lets you create a private social network for your company.
 It’s a good way for remote employees to connect over shared interests and commonalities.
 You can also use Yammer to collaborate on work ideas.